shivambagi/Learn/git&github.md

   - ***git merge branchname***

 - **Pushing to Github**
+  - The git push command is used to transfer or push the commit, which is made on a local branch in your computer to a remote repository like GitHub.
   - Create a repo on github
   - ***git remote -v*** == shows the connected repo of github with your workspace on PC
   - ***git remote add origin https:/linkofrepo***
   - ***git branch -M master*** == To point in which branch to push
   - ***git push -u origin master*** == To push
-  - Similarly you can push different branches by changing names
+  - Similarly you can push different branches by changing name

+- **Pull**
+  - To update the local copy of the repo with the changes we made on GitHub, we use git pull.

 - **Work on Others Repos**
 - **Forking**